Mocha--/typescript-workspace/packages/apps/vite-testground/ai.md

 - Success state

 Animations/Interactions:
+- page enter animation after loading the tracking status
+- animation / spinner while data is being submitted
-- [Any transitions, hover effects, etc.]
+- hover states

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 🚫 CONSTRAINTS
-- Performance: [Load time / Bundle size requirements]
+- Performance: minimal bundle size
-- Browser Support: [Modern browsers / IE11 / etc.]
+- Browser Support: Modern browsers
-- Libraries to Avoid: [Any libraries you can't use]
+- Libraries to Avoid: with minimal dependencies
-- File Size Limits: [If applicable]

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-🌟 NICE-TO-HAVES (Optional)
-- [Feature that would be great but not essential]
-- [Enhancement if time permits]

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 📤 DESIRED OUTPUT
+- a working app
+- one file should have only one component
 - Component code with comments
 - Explanation of key design decisions
 - Any setup instructions
-- [Anything else specific you want]
 ```